 Karen in Ohio had bonding done, but the bonding looked like putty and now has come off.
 Dr. Hall explains color depth and opaquing.

 Lee Ann in Tennessee has six porcelain veneers.
 One had to be replaced because it chipped, and the new one is more opaque than the others.
-Dr. Hall urges her to go to a genuine cosmetic dentist who understands color and opacity.
+Dr. Hall urges her to go to a genuine cosmetic dentist who understands color and opacity and can give her an accurate color match.

 A.R. in California has had upper veneers for seven months, and they are starting to get a yellow tinge.
 Dr. Hall tells A.R. that properly done porcelain veneers, that are really made out of porcelain, are very color-stable.